ctkelley/SIAMFANLEquations.jl/README.md

 ```
 using SIAMFANLEquations.TestProblems
 ```
 to run the test problems.
-Then there the examples you get with
+Then there are the examples you get with
 ```
 using SIAMFANLEquations.Examples
 ```